Preparing For Twins

-So, you're having twins!
+Wow, you're having twins!
 Now what?
 Preparing for twins doesn't have to be complicated.
-And it's not a bad idea to start preparations in the early part of twin pregnancy.
-You'll have a lot more energy to tackle projects, go shopping, interview pediatricians , and perhaps, even put together some cribs.
+And it's not a bad idea to start preparations in the early part of your twin pregnancy.
+You'll have a lot more energy to tackle projects, go shopping, interview pediatricians, and perhaps even put together some cribs for that twin nursery.

-There is certainly more gear needed for twins than singletons, as well as a bit more space.
+There is certainly going to be more gear needed for twins than singletons, as well as a bit more space.
 Making a list of the key items needed to prepare for your twins eventual arrival will help with setting a budget and keeping you on track with the essentials.
+As always, we've got you covered with the most important info, advice and tips!

 • 2 car seats